 Up until about 1985 spider enthusiasts, including many people with enough knowledge of spider taxonomy to publish books and field guides about spiders, seemed willing to follow the principles behind the popular adage that "If it looks like a dog, barks like a dog, and answers to the name Fido then it probably is a dog!"
 As described in more detail below, the taxonomists exploring Australia in those early years tended to 'lump' into a single family all species that looked anatomically very similar to each other.
 More recently, there has been a strong move towards a 'splitter' mentality which favours the creation of more families, genera and species by taking into account a greater number of physical and behavioural characters of individual spider species.
 Thus some former members of the Family Araneidae are now located in the more recently created Tetragnathidae and Arkyidae.

 A wise choice of characters to be used to subdivide an existing spider family into two or more new families is not easily made and proposed relocations of this kind frequently lead to disagreement among spider taxonomists.
 For this reason some Australian spider genera have been moved to a different family only to be subsequently returned to the original one.
-An example of this is the leaf-curling spider Phonognatha and Nephila (the golden orb weaver), which were initially placed in the Araneidae then transferred to the Tetragnathidae and later returned to the Araneidae.
+Examples of this are the leaf-curling spider Phonognatha and Nephila (the golden orb weaver), which were initially placed in the Araneidae then moved to the Tetragnathidae and later transferred back to the Araneidae.

 One of the ways in which taxonomists have resolved the difficulties associated with dividing a group of rather similar species into several families has been to create a super-family name for the entire group.
 Thus the Lycosoidea includes spiders which have substantial anatomical similarities with Lycosa species but are not similar enough to be given the Lycosa generic name or even to be placed in the Family Lycosidae.
 In Australia the lycosoid families include the Lycosidae, Pisauridae, and Ctenidae, and perhaps even a few comparatively rare families, all of which have at least a moderately similar overall appearance.